Adarsh-singh-2002/DSA_/Array/0README_ARRAY.md

 For 4 it's 5.
 For 3 it's 5.
 For 5 it's 2.
 For 2 it's -1(no element to its right).
 So the answer is 17 5 5 5 2 -1

+>Remove duplicate elements from sorted Array

+Given a sorted array A[] of size N, delete all the duplicated elements from A[].
+Modify the array such that if there are X distinct elements in it then the first X positions of the array should be filled with them in increasing order and return the number of distinct elements in the array.

+Note:
+1. Don't use set or HashMap to solve the problem.
+2. You must return the number of distinct elements(X) in the array, the driver code will print all the elements of the modified array from index 0 to X-1 as output of your code.